Matrix calculation with NumPy

 • We select the second row with a 1 (since counting starts from 0)

-• We select from the second to the fourth row using 1:4, the 1 to indicate the second column and the 4 to indicate the fifth (since the second number indicates the column where it ends without including this column).
-The two numbers considering that counting starts from 0
+• We select from the second to the fourth row using 1:4, where 1 indicates the second column and 4 indicates the fifth (since the second number specifies the column where it ends without including this column).
+Both numbers taking into account that counting starts from 0.

 print(arr)